-Executive Limitations - Budget Related
+Superintendent Evaluations - Budget Related

-The Executive Limitations and Board Policies described below are limited to expectations that pertain to the budgetary and financial activities of the District.
-All Board policies can be viewed at the District's website at www.ccsd.net.
+The Superintendent Evaluations and Board Policies described below are limited to expectations that pertain to the budgetary and financial activities of the District.
+All Board policies can be viewed at the District's website at www.ccsd. net.

-EL-1: Global Executive Constraint
+SE-1: Global Executive Assurances

-The Superintendent will not cause or allow any practice, activity, decision, or organizational circumstance, which is either unlawful, imprudent or in violation of commonly accepted business and professional ethics and practices.
+The Superintendent shall ensure practice, activity, decision, and organizational circumstance, are lawful, prudent and follow commonly accepted business and professional ethics and practices.

-EL-5: Financial Planning/Budgeting
+SE-5: Financial Planning/Budgeting

-Financial planning for any fiscal year or the remaining part of any fiscal year will not deviate materially from the Board's Ends priorities, risk fiscal jeopardy, or fail to be derived from a multi-year plan.
+Financial planning for any fiscal year or the remaining part of any fiscal year shall align with and provide focused support for the Board Vision, Strategic Imperatives, Pledge of Achievement, other support strategies, protect against fiscal jeopardy and be derived from a multi-year plan.

-Further, without limiting the scope of the foregoing by this enumeration, the Superintendent will not:
+Further, without limiting the scope of the foregoing by this enumeration, the Superintendent shall:

-- 1. Make plans which would cause the conditions described, as unacceptable to the policy EL-6, "Financial Condition and Activities." - 2.
-Fail to include credible projection of revenues and expenses, separation of capital and operational items, cash flow, and disclosure of planning assumption. - 3.
-Fail to provide resources for Board prerogatives during the year as set forth in the policy GP-17, "Cost of Governance." - 4.
-Fail to present for public input a budget and plan with sufficient detail regarding spending levels that are under consideration to show alignment of said spending levels: - A. With the Board's Ends priorities, and - B. With the District's academic priorities, and - C. With the District's fiscal priorities. - 5.
-Fail to provide a mid-year fiscal status report that includes narrative: - a.
+- 1. Make plans, which meet acceptable practices set forth in policy SE-6: Financial Condition and Activities. - 2.
+Include credible projection of revenues and expenses, separation of capital and operational items, cash flow,

+- and disclosure of planning assumption. - 3.
+Provide resources for Board prerogatives during the year as set forth in the policy GP-17: Cost of Governace. - 4.
+Present for public input a budget and plan with sufficient detail regarding spending levels that are under consideration to show alignment of said spending - A. With the Board Vision, Strategic Imperatives, Pledge of Achievement, and other support strategies, and - B. With the District's fiscal priorities. - 5.
+Provide a mid-year fiscal status report that includes narrative: - a.
 Detailing the District's progress toward its current publicly stated fiscal priorities, and - b.
-In the context of the District's current publicly stated academic priorities.
-EL-6: Financial Condition And Activities. - 6.
-Fail to appropriately pursue alternative or non-traditional potential funding sources if said potential sources: - a.
+In the context of the District's current publicly stated academic priorities. - 6.
+Appropriately pursue alternative or non-traditional potential funding sources if said potential sources: - a.
 Supplement traditional funding sources, and - b.
-Directly align with and support the Board's Ends priorities and the District's current publicly stated academic and fiscal priorities. - 7.
-Fail to inform the Board prior to a final vote on a budget or plan that could jeopardize current or future funding levels.
+Directly align with and support the Board's Vision, Strategic Imperatives, Pledge of Achievement, other support strategies priorities, and the District's current publicly stated fiscal priorities. - 7.
+Inform the Board prior to a final vote on a budget or plan that could jeopardize current or future funding levels.

-EL-6: Financial Condition and Activities
+SE-6: Financial Condition and Activities

-With respect to the actual ongoing financial condition and activities, the Superintendent will not cause or allow the development of fiscal jeopardy or a material deviation of actual expenditures from Board priorities established in Ends policies.
+With respect to the actual ongoing financial condition and activities, the Superintendent shall cause and allow the development of fiscally sound practices, ensure expenditures that support the Board Vision, Strategic Imperatives, Pledge of Achievement, and other support strategies.

-Further, without limiting the scope of the foregoing by this enumeration, he/she will not:
+Further, without limiting the scope of the foregoing by this enumeration. he/she shall: